 How Is CBD Extracted?

-There are roughly 150 different cannabinoids that are present in the cannabis and hemp plants, though some experts say that number could be as high as 400.
+There are roughly 150 different known cannabinoids present in the cannabis and hemp plants, though some experts say that number could be as high as 400.
 In order to separate those cannabinoids from the plant material, it must be extracted.
-There are four different methods that are used, which we’ll describe below.
+There are four different methods for extracting CBD, which we’ll describe below.

 The Rick Simpson Method